JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * [NewGRF specification additions](docs/newgrf-additions.html).
 * Add workaround for a known buggy NewGRF to avoid desync issues.
-* Apply various optimisations to VarAction2 deterministic sprite groups.
+* Apply many optimisations to VarAction2 deterministic sprite groups.
+* Avoid making callbacks which can be pre-determined to be unhandled, or which can be statically determined ahead of time.
 * Avoid animating industry tiles which are not actually animated in the current layout.
+* Avoid unnecessarily triggering or redrawing NewGRF houses.

 ### SDL2
 * Update whole window surface if >= 80% needs updating.